Nao-Mk2/aws-multi-log-inspector/README.md

 - This MVP searches using a quoted `FilterPattern` with the provided `X-Request-Id` to ensure exact literal matching (important for IDs containing hyphens).
 - The search window is fixed to the last 24 hours.
 - Output events are sorted chronologically (ascending by timestamp).
+- If a log message is valid JSON (object/array), it is pretty-printed with indentation.
+Otherwise, the raw string is printed.
 - If no matching events are found, the tool prints: "No logs found for the given X-Request-Id in the last 24h." and exits successfully.
 - Future enhancements could include CloudWatch Logs Insights queries, wider time-range control, concurrent fetching, richer output formats (JSON), and profile selection.